 Go to top

 As part of the program, students will be expected to attend lectures and field trips and engage in independent studies.
-Lectures, which will be provided by the course coordinator and experts, will conducted in the field as much as possible, to provide the best in-field training.
+Lectures, which will be provided by the course coordinator and experts, will be conducted in the field as much as possible to provide the best in-field training.
 Furthermore, site visits have been arranged to best compliment the lecture material so that students get the best possible practical experience to support the theory.

 Go to top